pburkholder/decksets/2018-04-cf-summit/text.md

 > **We had a complete culture change about how to do user-centered design and agile.**
 -- FEC product owner

+^The case study on our site focusses on cost savings, and in a small agency it matters that they save 85% on operation.
+But cloud.gov was also key to process transformation.
+As the product owner says:

 ^Agile from inception to delivery.
 Instead of quarterly releases, they now deliver bi-weekly, and are engaged in user-centered design and rapid prototyping.